 Graduate route visa

-For graduate looking to seek emplyment in the UK after completing their students you may be eligible for a graduate route visa.
+For graduates looking to seek employment in the UK after completing their students you may be eligible for a Graduate Route visa.
 More information on the graduate route visa including FAQs can be found below.

 There are also visas for dependents and graduation, to see the full list of visas, how to apply to Birmingham and how to get specific support from the International Student Team, please see the website below.

 As part of your visa you may have to fulfill certain requirements such as registering with the Police when you arrive in the UK.
 More information on visa requirements can be found on the below pages.

 Protecting your visa